sergiandreplace/sergiandreplace.com/content/post/20180219-flutter-animations-the basics.md

 Nothing really exciting, but trust me, understanding this basic example, will make much easier to make complex animations.

 I think this is enough for today, but, I want to try something new.
 Allow me to suggest experiments you can do.
-Trying to expain EVERYTHING you can do with animations will take me a couple of lifes.
+Trying to explain EVERYTHING you can do with animations will take me a couple of lifes.
 An important part is you playing around with the stuff I explain, so, try this little experiment:

 * If you tap the text while animating, the animation will start again.
-Do you know how to avoid this? so, the animation only starts on tap when the "Tap me!" is shown.
+Do you know how to avoid this? so, the animation only starts on tap when "Tap me!" is shown.
 * Try to use the value of the animation not to show a number, but to set the font size of the text.
 * Keep in mind that value goes from 0.0 to 1.0, obviously, if you animate fontSize from 0.0 to 1.0 you won't see anything.
 There are several ways to fix this, but I'm not going to tell you how, do your homework.
 * If you achieve it, don't stop here, do the animation go and back, animate other properties, try to make the animation configurable, etc. The sky is the limit!